Atheism: Etymology

 Atheism was first used to describe a self-avowed belief in late 18th-century Europe, specifically denoting disbelief in the monotheistic Abrahamic god.
 In the 20th century, globalization contributed to the expansion of the term to refer to disbelief in all deities, though it remains common in Western society to describe atheism as "disbelief in God".

 Arguments

 Epistemological arguments

 Skepticism, based on the ideas of David Hume, asserts that certainty about anything is impossible, so one can never know for sure whether or not a god exists.
 Hume, however, held that such unobservable metaphysical concepts should be rejected as "sophistry and illusion".
-The allocation of agnosticism to atheism is disputed; it can also be regarded as an independent, basic worldview.

-There are three main conditions of epistemology: truth, belief and justification.
 Michael Martin argues that atheism is a justified and rational true belief, but offers no extended epistemological justification because current theories are in a state of controversy.
 Martin instead argues for "mid-level principles of justification that are in accord with our ordinary and scientific rational practice."

-Other arguments for atheism that can be classified as epistemological or ontological, including ignosticism, assert the meaninglessness or unintelligibility of basic terms such as "God" and statements such as "God is all-powerful."
+Other arguments for atheism that can be classified as epistemological or ontological, assert the meaninglessness or unintelligibility of basic terms such as "God" and statements such as "God is all-powerful."
 Theological noncognitivism holds that the statement "God exists" does not express a proposition, but is nonsensical or cognitively meaningless.
 It has been argued both ways as to whether such individuals can be classified into some form of atheism or agnosticism.
 Philosophers A. J. Ayer and Theodore M. Drange reject both categories, stating that both camps accept "God exists" as a proposition; they instead place noncognitivism in its own category.